aws-amplify/docs/js/authentication.md

 #### Make it work in your App

-Here is a code sample of how to integrate it in the React App:
+Here is a code sample of how to integrate it in the React App: (Web)
 ```js
 // App.js
 import React, { Component } from 'react';